shmookey/much-text/README.md

 The following new attributes are defined:

   line-nums         Show line numbers in the margin.
                     Values: on, off

   line-contrast     Use an alternating dimming effect to make lines clearer.
-Lines
-                 can mean logical lines of text (may be taller if wrapped), or visual 'rows' that are always 1 character tall.
+                    Lines can mean logical lines of text (may be taller if wrapped), or visual 'rows' that are 1 character tall.
                     Values: lines, rows, off

-  show-boundary  Show a line at the boundary specified by the `cols` or `rows`
-                 attribute.
+  show-boundary     Mark the `cols` boundary with a line.
                     Values: column, off

-  row-navigation Control whether the up and down arrow keys move by one visual
+  row-navigation    Control whether the up and down arrow keys move by one row
-                 "row" or one logical "line".
+                    or a whole logical "line".
 Default: row.
                     Values: row, line

   eol-navigation    Control whether the left and right arrow keys will wrap the
                     caret onto the previous/next line.
 Default: wrap.
                     Values: wrap, off

   undo-depth        Maximum number of entries in history buffer.
                     Values: <integer>

+  selection-effects Enable a visual effect to make highlighted text clearer.
+By
+                    default this inverts the colour of selected text.
+                    Values: overlay, off

 #    STYLING